-- OBJECTIVE 5.1: Manage and enhance existing facilities and provide new outdoor recreation opportunities that are compatible with sensitive natural resources in and around recreation sites. - OBJECTIVE 5.2: Develop educational trainings and workshops on natural resource and conservation topics for the base population. - OBJECTIVE 5.3: Create/maintain natural resource volunteer programs and opportunities for base population. - OBJECTIVE 5.4: Manage and update the base hunting and fishing program to be in compliance with state regulations and AFI 32-7064.

-• OBJECTIVE 5.5: Improve tracking and accountability within the hunting and fishing, firewood, and volunteer game warden programs.

-GOAL 6: MANAGE HABITAT TO REDUCE BASH AND WILDFIRE RISKS TO THE AF.

-- OBJECTIVE 6.1: Coordinate with BASH Program, Grounds Maintenance, and Pest Management to implement land management measures around the airfield that discourage use by wildlife, including a WEZ. - OBJECTIVE 6.2: Minimize the risk of wildfire and its potential effects on base infrastructure and natural resources; pursue improvements to firebreak processes and electrical utilities to enhance fire, infrastructure, and mission protection and natural resource protection. - OBJECTIVE 6.3: Manage livestock to ensure appropriate intensity and timing of grazing to meet land management and habitat enhancement goals. - OBJECTIVE 6.4: Locate additional areas where livestock grazing will benefit the base mission, to include the reduction in fuel load, habitat enhancement and invasive species control. - OBJECTIVE 6.5 Maintain sufficient funding and staffing to complete INRMP projects and other natural resource tasks.
+OBJECTIVE 5.1: Manage and enhance existing facilities and provide new outdoor recreation 345 • 346 opportunities that are compatible with sensitive natural resources in and around recreation sites.
+347 OBJECTIVE 5.2: Develop educational trainings and workshops on natural resource and • conservation topics for the base population.
+348 OBJECTIVE 5.3: Create/maintain natural resource volunteer programs and opportunities for base 349 • 350 population.
+351 OBJECTIVE 5.4: Manage and update the base hunting and fishing program to be in compliance • 352 with state regulations and AFMAN 32-7003, and the Beale Supplement to AFI 32-7064.
+OBJECTIVE 5.5: Improve tracking and accountability within the hunting and fishing, firewood, 353 • 354 and volunteer game warden programs.
+355 GOAL 6: MANAGE HABITAT TO REDUCE BASH AND WILDFIRE RISKS TO THE AF.
+356 OBJECTIVE 6.1: Coordinate with BASH Program, Grounds Maintenance, and Pest Management • 357 to implement land management measures around the airfield that discourage use by wildlife, including a WEZ.
+358 359 OBJECTIVE 6.2: Minimize the risk of wildfire and its potential effects on base infrastructure and • 360 natural resources; pursue improvements to firebreak processes and electrical utilities to enhance fire, infrastructure, and mission protection and natural resource protection.
+361 362 • OBJECTIVE 6.3: Manage livestock to ensure appropriate intensity and timing of grazing to meet 363 land management and habitat enhancement goals.
+364 • OBJECTIVE 6.4: Locate additional areas where livestock grazing will benefit the base mission, to include the reduction in fuel load, habitat enhancement, and invasive species control.
+365 OBJECTIVE 6.5 Maintain sufficient funding and staffing to complete INRMP projects and other 366 • natural resource tasks.
+367 368 OBJECTIVE 6.6 Develop a cohesive working relationship between the NRM and the BASH team • 369 through more regular communication and coordination.

-9.0 INRMP IMPLEMENTATION, UPDATE, AND REVISION PROCESS
+370 9.0 INRMP IMPLEMENTATION, UPDATE, AND REVISION PROCESS

-2 9.1 Natural Resources Management Staffing and Implementation
+371 9.1 Natural Resources Management Staffing and Implementation

-- 3 Responsibility for implementation of an INRMP may involve several installation organizations.
-Each - 4 responsible organization and their associated planning, programming, budgeting and execution programs - 5 implement the INRMP.
+Responsibility for implementation of an INRMP may involve several installation organizations.
+Each responsible organization and their associated planning, programming, budgeting, and execution programs implement the INRMP.